 CR3 Persistent Organisms with Rapid Sedimentation: The third evolutionary explanation for polystrates (EE3) is merely a combination of the first two explanations and fails for the reasons explained above.
-(And in a related matter, all the marijuana smoked by those who post these "explanations" on anti-creation websites suggests their arguments will be unsound.)

 * Countless Layers of Diatoms Buried a Whale: Geologically uplifted to a 60-degree angle, a whale skeleton buried in diatomaceous earth forms a polystrate fossil.
 First reported in Chemical and Engineering News, Vol. 54, 1976 by Kenneth M. Reese in Workers Find Whale in Diatomaceous Earth Quarry, Lawrence G. Barnes of the Natural History Museum of Los Angeles County also reported that he also saw other whales along with a small seal, fish, and birds in that quarry which is 238–530 feet above sea level and at 34°37'30.40"N, 120°29'01.79"W. (See also the report in the Proceedings of the U.S. Nat'l Museum of a humpback whale skull discovery 150 feet deep into the thousand-foot thick Lompoc diatomaceous earth deposit.)
-Again, because this mineral is formed of the remains of billions of dead diatoms, old-earth geologists naturally believe these microscopic single-celled algae represent lengthy periods of time, with claimed deposition rates as slow as 0.09 millimeters annually, which would approach 300 years per inch.
+Again, because this mineral is formed of the remains of trillions of dead diatoms, old-earth geologists naturally believe these microscopic single-celled algae represent lengthy periods of time, with claimed deposition rates as slow as 0.09 millimeters annually, which would approach 300 years per inch.
 However, one good discovery trumps a thousand estimates.
 An 80-foot long fossilized baleen whale was discovered in a diatomaceous earth at the Miguelito Mine in Lompoc, California.
 This indicates rapid deposition as documented in a paper by geologist Andrew Snelling.
 If this diatomite was deposited gradually, as claimed by uniformitarian-biased geologists, the diatomite would not be pure, as it is.
 (Similarly, the extraordinary purity of some limestone deposits should be sufficient to falsify claims of million-year depositions.)
 And most significantly for this marine creature, a slow deposition rate would result in corrosion and scavenging of the whale's bones, because the rib cage, for example, would have been awaiting burial for eons.
 Rather, this whale was buried rapidly in diatomite along with fish, sea lions, birds, and other whales.
 Discoveries like this make geologists increasingly hesitant to "do the math" in public pronouncements about how long such deposits would take to form.
 Snelling compares this find with a whale skeleton from the 1900s in the sea near Catalina Island which, as expected, by its decomposition has attracted many sea floor dwelling creatures like clams, mussels, and snails.
 The Lompoc deposition has no such bottom dwellers and instead the whale's fossil companions include "cod, herring, pipefish, sea liions, and birds, none of which are sea floor bottom dwellers..." making it evident that "the Lompoc assemblage represents a catastrophically buried death assemblage, not the progressive burial of a habitat..."

 * Polystrates like Spines and Rare Schools of Fossilized Jellyfish: Previously, seven sedimentary layers in Wisconsin had been described as taking a million years to form.
 And because jellyfish have no skeleton, as Charles Darwin pointed out, it is rare to find them among fossils.
 But now, reported in the journal Geology, a school of jellyfish fossils have been found throughout those same seven layers.
 So, polystrate fossils that condense the time of strata deposition from eons to hours or months, include:

-- Jellyfish in central Wisconsin were not deposited and fossilized over a million years but during a single event quick enough to trap a whole school.
+- These jellyfish in central Wisconsin were not deposited and fossilized over a million years but during a single event quick enough to trap a whole school.
 (This fossil school, therefore, taken as a unit forms a polystrate fossil.)
 Examples are everywhere that falsify the claims of strata deposition over millions of years.